Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: The Proposed Method

 \subsection{Computation of clipped or restricted Voronoi diagram}

-We now concentrate on the generation of clipped or restricted Voronoi cells $\left \{ \Omega_{i|\mathcal{M}} \right \}_{i=1}^n$.
+We now concentrate on the computation of clipped or restricted Voronoi cells $\left \{ \Omega_{i|\mathcal{M}} \right \}_{i=1}^n$.
 Initially, they are set to empty, i.e., $\Omega_{i|\mathcal{M}}=\emptyset, i = 1, \dots, n$.
-We can decompose each domain triangle/tetrahedron into smaller polygons/polytopes, each of which is entirely in a Voronoi cell such that it can be added to the corresponding clipped or restricted cell.
-Since the decomposition process is identical for all triangles/tetrahedra, we take $\mathcal{T}_a \in \mathcal{M}$ as an example to describe our method.
+We can decompose each domain simplex into smaller polygons/polytopes, each of which is entirely in a Voronoi cell such that it can be added to the corresponding clipped or restricted cell.
+Since the decomposition process is identical for all simplices, we take $\mathcal{T}_a \in \mathcal{M}$ as an example to describe our method.
 The pseudo-code can be found in Algorithm \ref{alg:serial}.